JonJust/MusicLibrarySolver/README.md

 It also prints out statistics based on the entire music library.
 (Total files, total audio files, corrupt files, total albums, total duration of all tracks, etc.)

+It is recommended to use this script in conjunction with a Music Player such as Strawberry.

 # KEY FEATURES AND USAGE

     music_stats.py directory [-h] [--verbose] [--log-output LOG_OUTPUT] [--list-unknown-artist] [--list-unknown-album-artist] [--list-unknown-album] [--normalize-metadata-capitalization] [--list-redundant-tracks] [--list-redundant-albums] [--list-all-albums] [--remove-desktop-ini-files] [--fix-missing-album-artist-by-folder] [--fix-missing-album-by-folder] [--fix-missing-artist-by-folder] [--num-threads NUM_THREADS]